ARTS3790

 Course description

-This course embraces the phone camera as a serious photographic tool.
-1.43 trillion photos were taken in 2020, 91% of them on mobile phones.
-This is a hybrid art class involving both making and sharing of photographs, as well as readings, presentations, discussions, and research presentations.
-We will explore how mobile imaging technology and connectivity have transformed photography, as well as every other aspect of our lives- emotional, social, political, economic, and health.
-The role of mobile devices in social justice movements will be discussed, as well as issues of privacy, surveillance, and mental health implications.
-We will learn about the history, technology, and infrastructure of mobile devices and the internet.
-Technical and aesthetic aspects of phone photography will be addressed, including advanced camera controls, and in-phone and post image optimization and enhancement software.
+The making and sharing of still and moving images has fundamentally evolved since the advent of the smartphone.
+1.94 trillion photos were taken in 2024, 94% of them on mobile phones.
+This course embraces the phone camera as a serious tool, both for making photographs and sharing and integrating them into most every aspect of our lives.
+This art class involves both making and sharing of photographs, as well as readings, presentations, and discussions.
+We will explore how mobile imaging technology and connectivity have transformed every other aspect of our lives—emotional, social, political, economic, and health.
+The role of mobile devices in social activist movements will be discussed, as well as ethical issues such as privacy, surveillance, and mental health implications.
+We will also learn about the history, technology, and infrastructure of mobile devices and the internet.
+Technical and formal aspects of phone photography will be addressed such as advanced camera controls, and in-phone and post image optimization and enhancement software, including AI.

 Minimum credits